wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-identity-overview/includes/identity-core-security.md

 ![Business Scenario 2](../media/icon7.png)

-Suppose Christina attempts to access the network on a device through an anonymous IP address that is outside of her expected location.
-Based on your policy configuration, Microsoft 365 can detect an elevated medium business impact (MBI) and require Christina to independently confirm and authenticate her identity through an alternate method, such as multi-factor authentication.
+Suppose Christina attempts to access the network on a device through an anonymous IP address that is outside of an expected location.
+Based on your policy configuration, Microsoft 365 can detect an elevated medium business impact (MBI) and require Christina to independently confirm and authenticate identity through an alternate method, such as multi-factor authentication.

 If the device itself is compromised, as shown above, Microsoft 365 will judge it not healthy enough to access the network.